prolific-oss/cli/README.md

 ## Requirements

 If you are wanting to build and develop this, you will need the following items installed.
-If, however, you just want to run the application I recommend using the docker container (See below).
+If, however, you just want to run the application I recommend using a binary (See below).

 - [Go version 1.18+](https://go.dev/doc/install)